Wish: marketplace guide

 Settings and configuration

-Setting up each channel on ChannelEngine follows the same flow, once you add the channel:
+Setting up each marketplace on ChannelEngine follows the same flow, once you add the marketplace:

 - Go through the Setup.

 - Set up the Mappings: content, offers, and carriers.